Government Shutdown Resources

 I recently contacted your office and opened a case with a federal agency.
 What should I expect?

 Things will vary from agency to agency.
 Some agencies will process cases, while others will not.
 Generally speaking, you should expect delays.
-You can contact our office for details about your case.
+You can contact our office for details about the status of your case.

 Food Assistance and Safety